A01334390/Lyra/README.md

 # Lyra
-A Tecnologico de Monterrey's POC Blockchain Project built for performance
+A Tecnologico de Monterrey's Blockchain Project built for performance

 ## Work in progress
 As stated on the [4d728a] commit, the Lyra Composer project was deprecated and moved into the _Lyra Composer_ folder.
 Expect the documentation to improve in the following week.